Unix-Mike/bless-layouts/README.md

 # bless-layouts
 ### Some colorful layouts for the Bless hex editor
 Note I only use Linux.
 Requires nerd fonts.
 Specifically it uses SauceCodeProNerdFontMono.
-Make sure your window is stretched wide enough for the data or it gets truncated.
 You can use fc-list command to see what fonts you have installed.
 Use grep its a long list.

+INSTALL: Put these files in ~/.config/bless/layouts

+Make sure your window is stretched wide enough for the data or it gets truncated.
+Open Bless.
+Select View -> Layouts
+You should see these files under User Layouts.

 ## 8 column Hexadecimal, Decimal, and ASCII formats
 ![8-hex-dec-asc](https://github.com/user-attachments/assets/81095bad-25ba-420a-b93e-38ce016e8ab6)